Florida School for Boys: 1960s

 In 1968, Florida Governor Claude Kirk said, after a visit to the school where he found overcrowding and poor conditions, that "somebody should have blown the whistle a long time ago."
 At this time, the school housed 564 boys, some for offenses as minor as school truancy, running away from home, or "incorrigibility," including cigarette smoking.
 They ranged in age from ten to sixteen years old.
 The White House was closed in 1967.
 Officially, corporal punishment at the school was banned in August 1968.

 In 1969, as part of a governmental reorganization, the school came under the management of the Division of Youth Services of the newly created Department of Health and Rehabilitative Services (HRS).
 In 1996, HRS was reorganized as the Florida Department of Children and Families.

 According to a 2009 report following investigation by the Florida Department of Law Enforcement (FDLE), there were 81 school-related deaths of students from 1911 to 1973.
 Thirty-one of these boys were said to be buried on the school grounds, with other bodies "shipped home to families or buried in unknown locations."
 There are 31 simple crosses as grave markers at the cemetery, installed in the 1960s and 1990s, but they have been found not to correspond to specific burials.
-The 2012 Interim Report by the University of South Florida team found a total of 98 documented deaths at the school from 1914–1973, including two staff members.
+The 2012 Interim Report by Kimmerle, her team found a total of 98 documented deaths at the school from 1914 to 1973, including two staff members.

 1980s and 1990s

 In 1982, an inspection revealed that boys at the school were "hogtied and kept in isolation for weeks at a time".
 The ACLU filed a lawsuit over this and similar mistreatment at a total of three juvenile facilities in Florida.
 By this time, the Dozier School was housing 105 boys aged thirteen to twenty-one.
-Federal lawsuits concerning school conditions resulted in the Department of Justice's monitoring Florida's juvenile justice system beginning in 1987.

 In 1985, the media reported that young ex-students of the school, sentenced to jail terms for crimes committed at Dozier, had subsequently been the victims of torture by guards at the Jackson County jail.
 The prison guards typically handcuffed the teenagers and hanged them from the bars of their cells, sometimes for over an hour.
 The guards said their superiors approved the practice and that it was routine.

+Federal lawsuits concerning school conditions resulted in the Department of Justice's monitoring Florida's juvenile justice system beginning in 1987.

 In 1994, the school was placed under the management of the newly created Florida Department of Juvenile Justice, which operated the school until its closure in 2011.
 By this time, the school had facilities to house 135 inmates.
 Many of the boys sent there had been convicted of rape or of committing "lewd acts on other children".

 On September 16, 1998, a resident of the school lost his right arm in a washing machine.
-A lawsuit was filed against the institution and the plaintiff was awarded an undisclosed amount in 2003.
+A lawsuit was filed against the institution, and the plaintiff was awarded an undisclosed amount in 2003.